 The left pane shows various Base Station details including times for last packet and contact, system uptime, GPS data, etc.

-The upper right pane contains numerous charts of important statistics.
+The upper right pane contains numerous charts of important statistics used to help diagnose the status of the Base Station.
 These include:

 Requires Base Station software 02_01_08+

 |The network Server Filtered Transactions are the join requests for shared join servers, and uplinks on shared NetIDs that are not allowed to be processed from of a Base Station due to participation or lack of participation in the Senet LVN.